Barnflair: History

 It was first mentioned in 1466 as "an dat Barenvledder", and means "moorland which can be used as a fuel".
 The postal authorities have placed Barnflair under Ter Apel, and it is considered part of the build up area of Ter Apel, however it is still slightly outside of the village, and could be considered a hamlet.
-Barnflair consists of about 100 house.
+Barnflair consists of about 100 houses.